 These were the first make-up products I’d ever tried from Elizabeth Arden, and I’m pleasantly surprised – there’s plenty to love about these lipsticks, and very little to moan about.
 I’m sold.

-These lipsticks were provided for review, which did not affect my opinion.
+These lipsticks were provided for editorial consideration, which did not affect my opinion.
 For more information, see Disclosure Policy.